 4. How have your friends, teachers at school and other people helped you?

 When I was back from the hospital my Principal called me to school the very next day.
 I went to school and they said “don’t worry about what happened, we are with you and we will help you in all your needs.”
 They gave me a helper for all my needs.
 Teachers played a big role in my school life.
-They helped me a a lot in my studies.
-They always believed in me and claimed, “Chandeep you can do it and you will do it”.
+They helped me a lot in my studies.
+They always believed in me and claimed, “Chandeep, you can do it and you will do it”.
 They made me believe in myself.
-They filled my heart and mind with the confidence that I can do anything that comes to my mind.
+They filled my heart with confidence that I can do anything that comes to my mind.

 5. What inspired you to take up skating?

 My inspiration were my family and friends.
-I used to think “they are doing so much for me and I must do something in return so that they feel proud.”
+I used to think “they are doing so much for me and I must do something in return so that they should feel proud.”
 It was then when I decided to do something.
 I was checking what I could do and I came across the sport know as skating.
 People used to say that in skating you need to have balance and you cannot balance without your arms.
 I took it as a challenge.
-To prove them wrong and to make others proud I started skating.
+To prove them wrong and to make others proud, I started skating.

 6. Tell us about your achievements in details.

 Some of my major achievements are as follows: